 Action Items are the Key Value of Step Four

 It may be that you’ll start with the action items in step four and use them to update your strategy, which in turn leads to website updates and traffic generation updates.
 Any way you look at it, step four is critical to success because it drives the review and analysis that brings about action plans to improve the first three steps.
 The action items in step four are composed of the daily and weekly strategic digital marketing work used to improve results.
 Most of the strategic digital marketing team’s time will be spent in step four activities.

 Don’t take step four lightly because it is the final step in the process.
 Many web marketers spend less time on step four than they should.
 This is especially true after they redesign and launch a new website.
 Websites are not like printed brochures which are completed when sent to print.
 Websites must be constantly updated with fresh content.
 They are always changing and adapting to better meet visitor needs and those needs change over time.

 The Power of Regular Web Marketing Meetings

 Just like sales and marketing teams meet regularly to review strategies and action plans, so should web marketers.
-These web marketing meetings should be focused solely on website data and action items needed to improve website results.
+These strategic digital marketing meetings should be focused solely on website data and action items needed to improve website results.
 They should also coordinate with the company’s sales and marketing teams.

 Analytics to Measure Sales and ROI